We are pleased to present below all posts archived in 'February 2022'. If you still can't find what you are looking for, try using the search box.

 Read the rest of entry »

-Towards the end of November last year, someone randomly posted on the popular social media platform Facebook the following, “Guys please advise me, if a car hits me later today when I walk to the football game, will RAF pay me before Christmas?”
-Of course, the post was meant as a joke but it attracted less humour chiefly because road accidents often result in loss of lives, damages, court lawsuits and life-threatening injuries.
-Many people will not find it humorous especially with some having lost their loved ones due to road accidents.
+Towards the end of November last year, someone randomly posted on the popular social media platform Facebook the following, “Guys please advise me, if a car hits me later today when I walk to the football game, will Road Accident Fund pay me before Christmas?”

 From our experience, we have discovered that there is quite a number of couples whom the law recognizes as married under customary law, whereas the couples consider themselves not.
 It comes as a shock when they are eventually advised that in fact the law recognizes them as married.
 Most often this happens where families conduct indigenous customary marriage rites in anticipation of a “white” wedding at a later stage.
 In this discussion we will debunk some myths and share insights with regard to customary marriages.